cdepillabout/evil-nix/README.md

 > While these explanations are intended to give you some idea of what is going
 > on, they may not be 100% completely technically accurate.
 If you're a
-> long-time Nix user, you're recommended to just jump directly to the following
+> long-time Nix user, you're recommended to just jump directly to the technical
-> section.
+> explanation in the following section.

-Nix is quite a few different things.
+The Nix ecosystem is comprised of quite a few different things.
 It is a build tool and system daemon, somewhat similar to `docker build` and `dockerd`.
-It is also a programming language, similar to the language used to write `Dockerfile`s (although more powerful and composable).
-There is a large set of packages defined in the Nix language, called [`Nixpkgs`](https://github.com/NixOS/nixpkgs).
+It is also a programming language, similar to the language used to write `Dockerfile`s, although Nix more powerful and more composable.
+There is a large set of packages defined using the Nix language, called [Nixpkgs](https://github.com/NixOS/nixpkgs).
 This is somewhat similar to the Debian or Arch Linux package sets.
-Although, because of Nix's programability and composability, Nixpkgs feels much more powerful in some ways to other Linux distro's package sets.
+Although, because of Nix's programability and composability, Nixpkgs feels much more flexible than other Linux distro's package sets.

 There is also a Linux distribution called NixOS, which uses the Nix programming language to define system settings (for example, the contents of files in